Retirement Plans for Individuals and Businesses

 Learning how to save for retirement is imperative.
 There are a number of retirement vehicles available, including traditional and Roth IRAs, employer-sponsored retirement plans, nonqualified deferred compensation plans, stock plans, and commercial annuities.
 Proper retirement planning requires an understanding of the workings of these tools.

 In addition, your personal investment planning can help you on the road toward your retirement goals.
 The sooner you start, the longer you'll have to accumulate funds for retirement.
 You'll want to understand the taxation of your retirement and investment vehicles.
-This is especially important since the enactment of the Jobs and Growth Tax Relief Reconciliation Act of 2003 (2003 Tax Act).
-The 2003 Tax Act reduced the capital gains tax rates and the tax rates of certain dividends, making the decision to allocate assets inside or outside a retirement plan more crucial.

 Finally, you may want to learn strategies for handling the competing demands of educating your children and retiring.
 For information on all of the above, see Saving for Your Retirement.